Christmas Tree Cutting

 Lassen National Forest

 You can get a permit for cutting your tree in Lassen National Forest (which includes Butte Meadows) by mail only.
-Limit two trees per household.
-Requests must be received no later than 12/10/22 to be filled.
+Limit two (2) trees per household.
+See all the details here.

 - Sales for Christmas tree permits will begin on November 1, 2023, by mail or in-person at select locations.

 - Permits purchased from the Plumas National Forest are not valid on the Lassen National Forest

 - Lassen National Forest Christmas Tree Permits can NOT be purchased online

 IN-PERSON: You can purchase the tree permit in-person, cash-only, at one of the following area vendors:

 - True Value Hardware, 936 Mangrove Ave., Chico

 - Butte Meadows Resort, 7473 Humboldt Rd, Forest Ranch

 - Zavaterro's Grocery, 15509 Nopel Ave., Forest Ranch